cdslaborg/paramonte/src/interface/Python/README.md

 ===========

 For a quick start with some Jupyter Notebook examples, visit [this ParaMonte documentation page](https://www.cdslab.org/paramonte/notes/examples/python/jupyter/).
-The corresponding example source files (the `*.ipynb` files) can be downloaded from the [paramonte.svg?branch=main GitHub repository](https://github.com/cdslaborg/paramonte.svg?branch=main/tree/main/Python/Jupyter), which is a repository dedicated to the ParaMonte library examples.
+The corresponding example source files (the `*.ipynb` files) can be downloaded from the [paramontex GitHub repository](https://github.com/cdslaborg/paramontex/tree/main/Python/Jupyter), which is a repository dedicated to the ParaMonte library examples.

 The following example code samples a 4-dimensional MultiVariate Normal (MNV) distribution via the ParaDRAM sampler in serial mode,